-Harmonizing the supervision laws of the Central Bank of Curaçao and Sint Maarten (article 41 for international cooperation); National Ordinance supervision money remittance companies. (article 19 for international cooperation).
+Harmonizing the supervision laws of the Central Bank of Curaçao and Sint Maarten (article 41 for international cooperation);

+National Ordinance supervision money remittance companies. (article 19 for international cooperation).

 Draft Criminal Procedures Code introduces in its Book 7 a new Title VIII: International Legal Assistance in Criminal Cases.
-Article 555 (the introduction of the term 'Country' (within the Kingdom), article 555 paragraph 1 (legal assistance can be provided in the context of the investigation, prosecution, trial of criminal offenses or the execution of sentences abroad), article 556 and article 557 (legal assistance requests to foreign states, article 558 (the central role of the Attorney General, article 559 (the grounds for refusal), article 560 (the execution of a legal assistance request), article 563 (rules concerning the execution of the legal assistance request), article 564 (transfer of the results of the legal assistance request), article 565a up to and including 565e (these articles concern the procedure for the international cooperation in criminal cases).
+Article 555 (the introduction of the term 'Country' (within the Kingdom), article 555 paragraph 1 (legal assistance can be provided in the context of the investigation, prosecution, trial of criminal offenses or the execution of sentences abroad), article 556 and article 557 (legal assistance requests to foreign states, article 558 (the central role of the Attorney General, article 559 (the grounds for refusal), article 560 (the execution of a legal assistance request), article 562 and article 563 (rules concerning the execution of the legal assistance request), article 565a up to and including 565e (these articles concern the procedure for the international cooperation in criminal cases).
 National Ordinance on the MOT article 5 paragraph 8 (foreign supervisor to conduct audits in Sint Maarten at providers of financial services, under the supervision of the MOT).

 The Harmonization law) provides for foreign supervisors to operate under CBCS supervision.
 The Supervision law on MTC's also provides for this (article 20).

 Based on article 7 of the National Ordinance FIU (AB 2019 no. 24), the FIU is authorized to exchange information with international organizations that have the same tasks as the FIU.
-Informal and swift mutual assistance on an operational level of law enforcement can be provided pursuant to article 555 of the (current) Penal Procedure Code PPC).